A Minute With: Craig Robinson masters the apocalypse. Twice

 A: I will rule the apocalypse, yes.
 I know exactly what needs to be done, what you need to keep and what you need to let go of.
 People are the same.
 If you're nice in life, you're probably going to be nice in the apocalypse.
 It's all about survival.

-Q: What was your favourite part of playing a megalomaniac politician who also happens to be Satan in "Rapture-Palooza?"
+Q: What was your favorite part of playing a megalomaniac politician who also happens to be Satan in "Rapture-Palooza?"

 A: I was cracking up at his insecurity and wanting to be loved, he was a complex dude and it was so much fun to play ...
 The way he would go back and forth in his own monologue, that's what really made me want to be a part of the project.